 Computer Science Outreach

-The following is a list of Computer Science programs designed to create opportunities for high school and college students and faculty, within the NYU community and beyond.
+The following is a list of Computer Science programs designed to create opportunities for high school and college students as well as faculty and teachers, both inside the NYU community and beyond.

 Applied Research Innovations in Science and Engineering (ARISE)

 This selective program is for academically strong, current 10th and 11th grade New York City students with a demonstrated interest in science, technology, engineering and math (STEM)

 Computer Science for Cyber Security (CS4CS) Summer Program

 CS4CS is a FREE, three-week, full-day summer program providing an introduction on the fundamentals of cybersecurity and computer science at the NYU Tandon School of Engineering while breaking down barriers and encouraging the cybersecurity professionals of the future to celebrate women and minorities in STEM.
 No background or experience in cybersecurity or computer programming is needed in order to apply, only your interest and enthusiasm.

 The largest student-run cybersecurity event in the world, featuring international competitions, workshops, and industry events.
 Competitions are developed by undergraduate and graduate students associated with the OSIRIS Lab and the Center for Cyber Security at NYU Tandon in collaboration with student teams from across the globe.
 Download the CSAW flyer.

 A successor to the ASPIRE (A Scholarship for Service Partnership for Interdisciplinary Research and Education) scholarship funded by the Federal Scholarship for Service (SFS) program, the Cybersecurity Service Scholarship prepares recipients for the real world by giving them strong technical training and teaching them to approach problems with a security mindset that looks beyond just the technology.
 CSS winners will be ready for some of the most crucial challenges of our time.